SetMedinaVZ/Compilador/readme.md

-# Code Interpreter
+# Python Transpiler and Interpreter

 ## Description
-A brief description of your project.
+This project is a simple transpiler and interpreter for a custom programming language.

 ## Requirements
 - Python 3.x
+- `ply` library

 ## Usage
-- Make changes in the code to parser_sebas and Lexer.py

-- Make sure you have a local environment with Python 3.x installed.
-To run the main script, use the following command:
+To run the main script with a specific code file, use the following command:

 ```bash
 python main.py codes/code1.txt